 '''

-/ Create a 0x1000-byte block for the heap /
+/ Create a block with a minimum size for the heap that will use

+all remaining space in its memory range /

-define block HEAP with size = 0x1000, alignment = 8 { };
+define block HEAP with minimum size = 4K, expanding size,

+alignment = 8 { };

 '''

-Interaction between the tools and your application, page 202.
-See define overlay directive, page 486 for an Accessing example.
+Interaction between the tools and your application, page 209.
+For an accessing example, see define overlay directive, page 497.